4dn-dcic/fish_omics_format/docs/source/vol_core.rst

 Data Columns
 ------------
-- For full instructions see :ref:`columns-reference-label`
+- For full instructions, see :ref:`columns-reference-label`

 As with all other Spot Data tables, each row corresponds to data associated with an individual Spot.